 Tropes have exceptions.
 Sometimes, a writer uses a situation that seems indelibly married to a trope, but the trope never appears.
 It's not a Subverted Trope, because the trope is never hinted.
 Nor is it a Lampshade Hanging, because the presence of trope is never pointed out.
 Nor is it a Defied Trope because the trope is never acknowledged and avoided by the characters.
 The trope just isn't there.

 That is the core meaning of "averted".
 The writer just went past the trope.
-He ignored it, he forgot it existed, or it wasn't even a trope at all in his culture.
+They ignored it, they forgot it existed, or it wasn't even a trope at all in their culture.